Fun, Frugal Perk-Ups for Bathroom Windows

 If you've got $500 to spend, then many designers suggest you invest in a custom-made window treatment.
 "I'm more for custom window treatments," says Audra Kennedy.
 "I want it to be one of kind."

 Kennedy doesn't recommend hanging long curtains or draperies because they can get wet and moldy.
 She does, however, appreciate a window treatment that uses a variety of textures, from fabric to wood.
 One of the bathrooms she designed had a jungle theme.
 For the window treatment, Kennedy used brackets shaped like monkeys to hold up a valance on a bamboo pole.
-Beneath that was a plantation wood blind.
+Beneath that was a louvered wood blind.
 "They were sophisticated looking monkeys.
 It was one of a kind," she says.

 Kathy Iven, owner of Fabric Farms Interiors, says a custom-made Roman shade will cost around $400 for the fabric and labor.
 For another $100, you can put a custom-made valance on top to hide the cord mechanism.